dlecocq/ingest-test/README.md

 *Tests*

-Tests require 100% code coverage, and are run with `make test`.
+Tests require 100% code coverage and linting, and are run with `make test`.